 The Peter Hans Hofschneider Professorship aims to support up-and-coming scientists who work in the field of molecular medicine and have distinguished themselves by outstanding scientific achievements.
 The Peter Hans Hofschneider Professorship is intended to enable them to establish a working group of their own.

-In 2021, Stiftung Experimentelle Biomedizin will endow the Peter Hans Hofschneider Professorship of Molecular Medicine for research work in the field of molecular medicine for the eleventh time.To the laureates
+In 2024, Stiftung Experimentelle Biomedizin will endow the Peter Hans Hofschneider Professorship of Molecular Medicine for research work in the field of molecular medicine for the thirteenth time.To the laureates

 - Maximum age at the time of application: 37